fiberhood/MorphleLogic/README.md

     make user_project_wrapper

-Now we have the .mag file that the main script needs.
+Now we have the *gds/user_project_wrapper.gds* file that the main script needs.

     cd ..
     make ship

 If there were no errors in any step then the file *gds/caravel.gds* has the final design.
 The files needed for error checking should also all be available at this point.

-It is possible to "make compress" to make it easier to move the repository around (only files larger than 25MB, by default, will be affected).
+It is possible to "make compress" to make it easier to move the repository around (only files larger than 10MB, by default, will be affected).

 ===========================================